-Thank you for your generous support of Helping Hands of St. Louis, a ministry of Catholic Charities Diocese of Toledo!
+MANY THANKS for your continued support of Helping Hands of St. Louis, a ministry of Catholic Charities Diocese of Toledo!

 This fall, Catholic Charities invites you to a special evening with Linda Schaefer, our guest speaker for the evening of October 13th.
 She is the last photojournalist to be given permission, by Mother Teresa of Calcutta herself, to photograph the work of the Missionaries of Charity and witness Mother Teresa’s legacy.
 In addition to her personal journey with Mother Teresa, Linda attended her beautification in 2003 and her canonization at the Vatican on September 4, 2016.